-Sierra Leone: Government backs move to decriminalise abortion | Africanews
+Sierra Leone's government backs move to decriminalise abortion | Africanews

 In 2015, parliament adopted a law entitled the safe abortion act, but then President Ernest Bai Koroma, refused to sign it saying it should be put to a referendum.

-In 2017, the UN Population Fund reported that in Sierra Lenon, one thousand one hundred twenty mothers per one hundred thousand births in the country; died from direct or indirect causes related to pregnancy and childbirth.
+In 2017, the UN Population Fund reported that in Sierra Lenon, 1,120 mothers per 100,000 births in the country; died from direct or indirect causes related to pregnancy and childbirth.

 Health authorities estimate that abortions cause around 10 percent of maternal deaths in the West African country.